-- Know your medications: Some medications can cause drowsiness and make you less alert.
+- Know your medications: Some can cause drowsiness and make you less alert.
 Some prescriptions have warning labels against driving while taking the drug.
 Review your medications with your pharmacist to see if taking them could lead to unsafe driving.

 Redding Personal Injury Lawyer